nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

    * :ref:`nrf_desktop_wheel`
    * :ref:`nrf_desktop_battery_meas`

 #.
-For each module enabled, change its :file:`_def` file to match your hardware.
+For each module enabled, change its configuration to match your hardware.
    Apply the following changes, depending on the module:

    Motion module